7 Ideas to Support Your People & Company Culture During COVID-19

 Working from home isn’t easy, and during the crisis we are facing, keeping people engaged with your company, and productivity high, becomes a struggle for even the strongest company cultures.

-To provide you with some help on how you can continue to support your team and keep your company culture strong, we’ve listed seven of our favourite ideas that could help you maintain a strong culture now and post-crisis.
+To provide you with some help on how you can continue to support your team and keep your company culture strong, I’ve listed seven of my favourite ideas that could help you maintain a strong culture now and post-crisis.

 1) Well-being packages